grmjw/Penguins/README.md

 # Penguin Readme

+## General Overview
+This is the readme for Team Penguin's project for their SEP at TU/e.
+Every chapter in this readme includes an individual component Team Penguin worked on, important notes on it and how to set up that component on ones's computer and use it.
+It also contains at the end of each chapter the files which are not to be look at when grading for the course.
+One important set of files that should never be graded are all the files located in the folders: build, install and log.
+These folders can be found on the root of the workspace and are auto generated and hence shouldn't be checked.
+This applies to all packages and the overall codebase.

 ## Motors

 The device has 4 motors and 4 motor controllers.
 This readme assumes the current configuration and placement of the mini cube is as provided to team Penguin in week 3.